melbournebioinformatics/MelBioInf_docs/docs/tutorials/unix/unix.md

     If you see this error message, the most likely reason is that you are not in the correct directory.

     Use `pwd`, `cd` and `ls` to find your way to the right place.

+??? question "What if my files are compressed?"
+    If a file is in a compressed format, you will need to decompress it first before you view it with `less`.

+    For example, the `gunzip` command will decompress a fastq.gz file.

 When you are using `less`, you can move forward or backwards one line at a time